 Becoming truly client-centric

-By solving a specific audience’s problem, a strong proposition makes your whole business more client-centric.
+By solving a specific audience’s problem, a strong proposition makes your whole business more client-centric and empathetic.
 It shifts your emphasis from services to outcomes.

 - We’re spinal surgeons for sportspeople, getting athletes back to the top of their game